Wednesday, February 24, 2016

 # # #

-• One woman seized a drum from guards and beat as they advanced through the streets.
-Others joined them:
+One woman seizes a drum from guards and beats as they advance through the streets.
+Others join them.

 These photos and the next come from La Révolution française by Robert Enrico1989